snow day

 The Marital Property

 When two people enter into a marriage, they also enter into a legal relationship that binds them together in many ways.
 This includes their property as well.
-When it comes to the issue of who gets the cars in a divorce, it is important to distinguish between marital and non-marital property.
-Marital property refers to anything acquired during the course of a dating, relationship, marriage, or prior to the breakup of a marriage.
+When it comes to the issue of who gets the cars in a divorce, it is essential to distinguish between marital and non-marital property.
+Marital property refers to anything acquired during a dating, relationship, marriage, or before the breakup of a marriage.
 In most states, marital property is divided between both spouses at the time of a divorce.
 This means that both parties may have rights to the vehicles acquired during the marriage, even if only one party purchased them.
-The court may require that the vehicles be sold and the proceeds split between both spouses, or one party may be granted possession of the vehicles with an offsetting financial compensation paid to the other spouse.
+The court may require that the cars be sold and the proceeds split between both spouses, or one party may be granted possession of the vehicles with an offsetting financial compensation paid to the other spouse.
 Depending on individual state law, any appreciation or depreciation of the vehicles while in possession of either spouse may be considered part of the marital property as well.

 The Non-Marital Property